opensearch-project/documentation-website/_api-reference/script-apis/exec-script.md

 ### Painless test context

 The `painless_test` context is the default script context that provides only the `params` variable to the script.
 The returned result is always converted to a string.
-See the sample request above for a usage example.
+See the preceding sample request for a usage example.

 ### Filter context